ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/system_props.md

 * The first table, [7.5.3](#753), contains the all the properties created in this version.
 * All subsequent tables contain newly added properties introduced in that specific version, or service pack, and the assumption is that properties listed in previous tables are inherited.
-* Note that because of fix ports, some properties might be duplicated among the three versions, 7.5.3, 7.6.2, and 7.7.
+* Note that because of fix ports, some properties might be duplicated among the three versions: 7.5.3, 7.6.2, and 7.7.

 ## 7.5.3